hamza-mughees/Reinforcement-Learning-Snake/README.md

 - Language: Python
 - Computer Platform: CPU

-If the above match your preferences, you may use the following command to install PyTorch:
+If the above match your preferences, you can use the following command to install PyTorch:
 ```
 pip3 install torch==1.8.1+cpu torchvision==0.9.1+cpu torchaudio===0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```